Version 1.10 | 05 December 2023

 We will share your personal data with third parties where we are required by law, where it is necessary to administer the relationship between us or where we have another legitimate interest in doing so.

 ‘Third parties’ includes third-party providers and other entities that we work with such as Bishop Fleming Independent Financial Advisers (BFIFA) and product and platform providers that we use to arrange financial products or services for you.
-The following activities are carried out by third-party service providers: IT and cloud services, professional advisory services, administration services, marketing services and banking services.
+The following activities are carried out by third-party providers: IT and cloud services, professional advisory or accounting and tax services, administration services, marketing services and banking services.
 We only permit our third-party service providers to process your personal data for specified purposes and in accordance with our instructions.

-We may provide external users access to various third-party cloud software.
+We may provide you with access to various third-party cloud software.
 The providers of the cloud software will have their own privacy notices explaining why and how personal data is collected and processed by the cloud software.
 We encourage individuals using this cloud software to refer directly to these privacy notices.

 We may share your personal data with other third parties, for example in the context of the possible sale or restructuring of the business.
 We may also need to share your personal data with a regulator or to otherwise comply with the law.

-For the purposes of providing our services to you, we may transfer your personal data to a country or territory outside the EEA.
+For the purposes of providing our services to you, we may transfer your personal data to a country or territory outside the UK and the EU.
 We will only do this when appropriate, for example when we work with foreign professionals on your behalf to provide you with certain services, or where we provide the data at your request.
-Where this is the case, we will do so in accordance with data protection legislation and ensure that your personal data is protected at all times.
-We have in place EU model Contractual Clauses with professional organisations in non-EU countries which contractually require your personal data to be safeguarded in accordance with the law.
-You can find the current version of these clauses here.
+Where this is the case, we will do so in accordance with data protection legislation and take all steps reasonably necessary to ensure that your personal data is kept secure.

 We have put in place commercially reasonable and appropriate security controls and measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions, and they are subject to a duty of confidentiality.